SirBrian1234/PiWall/README.md

 cd PiWall
 sudo python3 pywall.py
 ```
+Repeat the edit and run steps until PiWall is configured according to your network needs.

 ## Register PiWall on system's start
 In order to register the PiWall service on system's start you should set an init script as defined below.
 You should have your two interfaces in promiscious mode in order to let piwall to be able to read and write frames in the interface.